World Menopause Day means creating a new mental health mindset as part of your women’s health goal.

 Practice mindfulness.
 At Mayo Clinic researchers discovered that being mindful may be especially helpful for menopausal women struggling with irritability, anxiety and depression.
 Reported earlier this year in Climacteric: The Journal of the International Menopause Society, one author noted, "The goal during mindful moments is not to empty the mind, but to become an observer of the mind's activity while being kind to oneself.
 The second step is to create a pause.
 Take a deep breath, and observe one's own space, thoughts and emotions nonjudgmentally.
 The resulting calm helps lower stress."
 Good advice at any age.

 Fine tune your intuition.
 At midlife you have a wealth of information, viewpoints, and tried-and-true trips for how to maintain your health and wellbeing.
 Along comes menopause and it can be jarring.
 You might wonder if it's all been for naught.
 Now is the time to rely upon your intuition; you know your body better than anyone else.
 Play close attention to the extra care that's needed.

 Become your own best detective.
 As you approach menopause, you may question whether your health care provider is aware of and comfortable with all aspects of menopause and its treatment.
 The following questions can help you get started.

-As we celebrate World Menopause Day this week, it is important to retell the story that will impact 90 percent of half of the world's population: menopause is a natural, life-enhancing phase of a woman's life of equal value as her youth, adolescence, and years of potential motherhood.
+As we celebrate World Menopause Day, it is important to retell the story that will impact 90 percent of half of the world's population: menopause is a natural, life-enhancing phase of a woman's life of equal value as her youth, adolescence, and years of potential motherhood.

 It's not the end of a woman's purpose in life, it's the beginning of an exciting new one.